 Payment may be made online with QuickPAY® Online Services.
+A payment plan may be set up as well through Tuition Management Systems.
 Additional information and instructions are available on the ESCC website at www.es.vccs.edu/admissions-aid/online-payment-page.

-Bv Mail
+By Mail

 Checks or money orders must be made payable to Eastern Shore Community College and addressed to the Business Office at 29300 Lankford Hwy, Melfa, VA 23410.
-Be sure to include the student's name, address, empIID number and a phone number with the payment.
+Be sure to include the student's name, address, emplID number and a phone number with the payment.